sooluh/cpp-uwu/README.md

    in lectures.
 3. `oddity` directory is a very funny directory, it is the result of my own exploration.
+4. Directory named `obedient` is the directory that contains the files where I follow the rules that the lecturer directs me to.
-4. A folder named `exam` is a question that appears in the semester exam, along with my answer.
+5. A folder named `exam` is a question that appears in the semester exam, along with my answer.